 Since our inception in 2000, substantially all of our revenues have been derived from collaborations and other agreements with third-parties.
-For both of the years ended December 31, 2020 and 2019, milestone and royalty payments from Genentech accounted for \$10.7 million and \$10.4 million, or 98% and 100%, respectively, of revenues, all of which was related to the development and commercialization of Erivedge.
+For the years ended December 31, 2021, 2020, and 2019, milestone and royalty payments from Genentech accounted for \$10.7 million, \$10.7 million, and \$10.4 million, or 100%, 98%, and 100%, respectively, of revenues, all of which was related to the development and commercialization of Erivedge.

-CA-4948
+Emavusertib (CA-4948)

-CA-4948 is an oral small molecule drug candidate that is designed to inhibit the IRAK4 kinase, which is an important transducer of toll-like receptor or certain interleukin receptor signaling pathways.
+Emavusertib (CA-4948) is an oral small molecule drug candidate that is designed to inhibit the IRAK4 kinase, which is an important transducer of toll-like receptor or certain interleukin receptor signaling pathways.
 These signaling pathways are shown to be involved in certain human cancers and inflammatory diseases.

-CA-4948 is a potent inhibitor of IRAK4 in biochemical and cell-based assays, as well as in an in vivo tumor model of diffuse large B cell lymphoma that harbors mutation in the IRAK4 pathway.
-Lead compounds from this program were also shown to be effective in an in vivo preclinical model of acute inflammation, suggesting that CA-4948 and other program compounds have the potential for use in the treatment of cancer and inflammatory diseases.
-CA-4948 has been shown to be active in in vivo xenograft models of human lymphoma, and demonstrates activity in ex-vivo models of AML and MDS.
-In January 2018 we initiated an open-label Phase 1 dose escalating clinical trial in patients with non-Hodgkin lymphomas including those with MYD88 alterations.
-We reported updated preliminary clinical data from this study in December of 2020.
-In addition, we initiated a separate Phase 1 open-label, single arm dose escalating trial in patients with AML or MDS in July 2020.
-We announced preliminary clinical data from this Phase 1 study in December 2020.
-In February, we enrolled the first patient in a Phase 1 combination study of CA-4948 and ibrutinib, a BTK inhibitor, in patients with non-Hodgkin lymphomas.
+Emavusertib (CA-4948) is a potent inhibitor of IRAK4 in biochemical and cell-based assays, as well as in an in vivo tumor model of diffuse large B cell lymphoma that harbors mutation in the IRAK4 pathway.
+Lead compounds from this program were also shown to be effective in an in vivo preclinical model of acute inflammation, suggesting that emavusertib (CA-4948) and other program compounds have the potential for use in the treatment of cancer and inflammatory diseases.
+Emavusertib (CA-4948) has been shown to be active in in vivo xenograft models of human lymphoma, and demonstrates activity in ex-vivo models of AML and MDS.
+In January 2018 we initiated an open-label Phase 1/2 dose escalating clinical trial in patients with non-Hodgkin lymphomas including those with MYD88 alterations, also known as the TakeAim Lymphoma study.
+We reported updated preliminary clinical data from this study in December 2020.